Latest News & Articles

 • Professional and / or amateur use

 As an extra safeguard for the users of biocidal products, the BPR makes the distinction between ‘Professional’ and ‘Amateur’ users.
 Commercial or industrial use biocides will be labelled "For professional use only" and should only be used by those who have had the appropriate information, instruction and, most importantly, training.
+Evans Vanodine only manufactures products for the professional market.

 Authorising biocidal products is an expensive process.
-The costs involved have not been finalised, but, including the laboratory work and authorisation fee, we estimate that each biocidal product will cost approximately £40,000 - £50,000 to bring to market.
+The costs involved continue to increase, but, including the laboratory work and authorisation fee, we estimate that a biocidal product will cost at least £1000,000 to authorise for a period of ten years.
 Due to the high costs involved, and possibly due to the lack of authorised active substances, companies may well rationalise their disinfectant ranges and no doubt many will disappear from the market.
-These costs will have to be passed on but as the market is very competitive, we suspect the increase will be minimal.
+This is particularly true now the GB market has separated from the EU.

 Despite the extra work and cost, we believe that it is very important to have safeguards in place to ensure biocidal products can be used without causing harm to people, the environment or wildlife.
 We also believe the BPR will help eliminate false claims made by some companies on labels and on literature, in particular with regards to bactericidal properties.